 - Vehicle side air bags are designed to protect adults, not children.

 While the number of deaths related to front-impact crashes has dropped over the last two decades, the number of side-impact crash fatalities has spiked by 20 percent.
-This has largely to do with the fact that there are larger, higher front-end vehicles on the road.
+Our Fort Lauderdale lawyers believe that this has largely to do with the fact that there are larger, higher front-end vehicles on the road.
 The higher ride heights of trucks and sport utility vehicles means in a side-impact crash, the front end hits a passenger car in the relatively weak door supports.
 Additionally, the higher the height of the striking vehicle, the greater the risk of head injury to those in a lower vehicle.
 Fifty percent of vehicles sold in the U.S. are sport utility vehicles, light trucks or vans.

 For children in the back seat, traffic safety experts note there is an average of just 8 inches of steel shielding them in a side-impact accident.
 This is why one-in-three child deaths on the roadway are attributed to side-impact crashes.
 Head trauma is cited in almost all of them.

 The National Highway Traffic Safety Administration (NHTSA) reports that between 1981 and 2001, deaths in frontal impact crashes slipped from 61 percent to 43 percent.
 Much of that has to do with strides made in frontal crash protection systems.
 This is great news.
 But in the meantime, the number of side-impact deaths climbed form 30 percent to 50 percent.